cardknox/woocommerce-gateway-cardknox/readme.txt

 accept payments with the Cardknox gateway.

 == Description ==

-adds the ability to accept credit cards with authorize only and capture and supports voiding or refunding.
+adds the ability to accept credit cards and handles sending the information to the cardknox gateway for credit card processing using the cardknox API.

+see this link for information about the cardknox gateway. https://www.cardknox.com and this one for the API information. https://kb.cardknox.com/api/

+it supports authorize only capture voiding or refunding.

 it has support for cards on file as well and works with the WC subscription plugin for recurring payments.